-- September and part of October will be devoted to punctuation lessons and the class discussion of one or two texts chosen by the professor.
-The latter portion of the semester will consist of presentations of students' projects.
-A punctuation quiz will be given sometime in October, and a final exam will be given at the end of the semester.
-All quizzes and exams will be administered via email. - In the event that circumstances beyond the professor's control (storms, strikes, illness, etc.) should lead to missed classes during the semester, it is possible that up to 25% of the course may be presented via email or other methods not requiring physical class meetings.
-Exams and a few of the student presentations will make up this 25%.
-It is strongly preferable that projects be presented in person, in the classroom; the email method will be used only in exigent situations.
+NOTE: In the event that circumstances beyond the professor's control (storms, strikes, illness, etc.) should lead to missed classes during the semester, it is possible that up to 25% of the course may be presented via email or other methods not requiring physical class meetings (Certificación No. 112 2014-2015 de la Junta de Gobierno).
+Exams will constitute a portion of this 25%.
+It is strongly preferable that student projects be presented in person, in the classroom; alternate methods will be used only in exigent circumstances.